Hinarani de Longeaux: Miss Tahiti 2012

 De Longeaux began her pageantry career in 2012, after being selected as a contestant in Miss Tahiti 2012.
 The final of the competition was held in Papeete on 23 June 2012, where de Longeaux went on to win the crown.
 As Miss Tahiti, de Longeaux also received the right to represent French Polynesia at Miss France 2013.

 Miss France 2013 was held on 8 December 2012 at the Zénith Limoges Métropole in Limoges.
 During the finals, de Longeaux advanced from the initial pool of thirty-three contestants into the top twelve, and later the top five as well, receiving the highest score from the voting public amongst the top twelve.
 In the top five, de Longeaux went on to place as the first runner-up, behind winner Marine Lorphelin of Burgundy.

 Miss Universe France 2013

 After placing as the first runner-up at Miss France, de Longeaux was appointed Miss Universe France 2013, giving her the opportunity to represent France at Miss Universe 2013.
-Miss Universe was later held on 9 November 2013 in Moscow.
+Miss Universe was later held on 9 November 2013 in Moscow, but was unplaced, officially ending the France's four-year streak of consecutive placements in Miss Universe, from 2009 through 2012.
+Gabriela Isler of Venezuela won the said pageant.
 She was later succeeded as Miss Universe France by Camille Cerf, the winner of Miss France 2015.

 Personal life

 In 2014, the media revealed that de Longeaux was in a relationship with French professional surfer Jérémy Florès.
-They have one child together.
+They have two children together.